Microcontroller to Raspberry Pi WiFi MQTT communication

 The first setting is the IP of the MQTT broker.
 Of course the IP of the MQTT broker is the same IP address that the Raspberry Pi has in your network.
 This IP is a variable in the publisher and subscriber script because they have to connect to the broker.

 The second setting is the MQTT topic which is defined by the publisher.
 Which data you put in a topic it totally up to you.
 For me if I had several indoor weather stations in different room in the house I would give each room a topic.
 But in the end every topic has to be unique.
-Therefore topics are build like a folder structure.
+Therefor topics are build like a folder structure.
 For examples you can have the following topics:

 • home/bathroom/temperature